nbegga1/DeepLearning-CS4240-Paper-Reproduction/README.md

 ![](images/formula2.jpg)

-Where is the value from dividing the two channels and \alpha = 5000.
+Where is the value from dividing the two channels and $\alpha$ = 5000.

 **Maddern et al.**